 - enter a variety of IP addresses and other data into these settings.

-Now, none of this is rocket science, but using DNS can involve a bit of a learning curve (and matters aren’t helped by the fact that different registrars take different approaches to DNS configuration).
+Now, none of this is rocket science, but using DNS can involve a bit of a learning curve (and matters aren’t helped by the fact that different registrars handle DNS configuration in different ways).

 By contrast, the process of mapping a domain name that you’ve bought from Shopify to your store is extremely easy: it can be done in just a couple of clicks.